 It’s possible to set different types of effects.
-Beat FX allows to set 3 effects at the same time or 1 effect with more extensive fine tuning option, set to the BPM of the deck or manually by tap.
+Beat FX allows setting 3 effects at the same time or 1 effect with more extensive fine-tuning options, set to the BPM of the deck or manually by tap.
 The effects are Pioneer DJ quality, same that you will find on their high-end DJM mixers so needless to say, they sound very good.

-The second option is the CFX (colour effects) that, depending on your gear, can be controlled by specific knobs on the mixer or through the filter knob.
-Here you can or configure 1 effect for all the channels, or different effects per channel.
-If your dj controllers DJ mixer has build in CFX, they are hardware and work with external inputs as well.
+The second option is the CFX (color effects) that, depending on your gear, can be controlled by specific knobs on the mixer or through the filter knob.
+Here you can or configure 1 effect for all the channels or different effects per channel.
+If your DJ controllers DJ mixer has built-in CFX, they are hardware and work with external inputs as well.